Outspoken Labour MP: Letter reveals internal support amid ex-staff concerns

 "Given the serious concerns he has been raising for a long time, we hope [there is] an independent and in-depth inquiry into his claims and give him the fair trial he deserves," says the letter.

-The letter, with about 30 signatures on it, said Sharma would continue to have their "unconditional support" until any such inquiry reported back.
+The letter, with more than 20 signatures, said Sharma would continue to have their "unconditional support" until any such inquiry reported back.

 Labour Party general secretary Rob Salmond said they had received the letter but would not comment on whether the party intended to investigate the claims Sharma had made – or whether it was considering invoking disciplinary proceedings against Sharma himself.
 Labour's rules include disciplinary procedures against those who "bring the party into disrepute".